HelleBenjamin/esp-os/README.md

 The terminal allows you to enter and execute them.
 See available [commands](https://github.com/HelleBenjamin/esp-os/blob/esp-os-2/commands.txt).
 ## Task scheduler
 ### Task scheduler is beign developed for the Lanskern Embedded kernel
 Task scheduler allows you to create and schedule tasks, with different priorities, for example, blinking an led(built-in).
 Task scheduler also allows you to kill tasks by pid.
 Version 1.x.x scheduler uses priority-finish scheduling.
 This type of scheduler executes tasks and finishes them in priority order.
-One of the biggest disadvantages of this scheduler is that the system becomes unresponsive when one tasks includes large or infinite loops.
+One of the biggest disadvantages of this scheduler is that the system becomes unresponsive when one task includes large or infinite loop.
 ## Major update
 ### ESP-OS 2.0.0 includes a new kernel and other major changes
 The old esp-kernel is replaced by lanskern-embeded.
 Lanskern-embeded is an embedded version of [Lanskern](https://github.com/HelleBenjamin/Lanskern), one of my kernel projects.
 Its main goal is to make os developemt cross-platform compatible without major changes.
 Current versions will be developed for the new kernel.